Fort Langley National Historic Site

 Experience the excitement of the early West Coast fur trade at Fort Langley and stand in the spot where BC was proclaimed a British colony in 1858.
 Explore the scenic fort—built by the Hudson’s Bay Company in 1827—where fur traders once exchanged furs, salmon and cranberries with Indigenous communities.

-Fort Langley is packed with interactive displays and activities for the whole family, including a children’s play area.
+The Fort Langley National Historic Site is packed with interactive displays and activities for the whole family, including a children’s play area.
 Watch blacksmithing, barrel-making or historic weapons demonstrations, pan for gold and laugh along with an interpretive program.
-See our daily program schedule and events calendar online.
+Visit their website for updates on their daily schedule and events calendar.